-Tooth Extraction in Houston
+Tooth Extraction Dentist in Houston TX

 A Tooth extraction, put simply, is the removal of a tooth from the mouth.
 Dental extractions are most often performed because a tooth has sustained damage or decay, or cannot be saved by Root Canal treatment, or to prepare for the placement of a Dental Implant.
 Advanced gum disease may be another contributing factor in a tooth extraction.

 Other reasons for a tooth extraction include making space in the mouth for braces or other orthodontic treatment, or in the case of pediatric patients, to allow room for adult teeth to grow.
 Our dentist will need to perform either a simple or surgical extraction.
 This may as well require a different procedure which then impacts the cost for tooth extraction When does a tooth removal become necessary?
 We will share some information with you to help you make a good decision

 There are two main types of tooth extraction, simple extraction and surgical/complex extraction. both are categorized depending on a number of factors. visibility of the tooth and condition of the tooth been extracted in the mouth.